akankshakusf/AI-Chatbot-with-RAG-and-Session-Memory/README.md

-# 🧠 Advanced Conversational AI Chatbot with RAG and Session Memory
+# 🧠Conversational AI Chatbot with RAG and Session Memory

 ## 📌 Project Overview
 This project implements an **advanced AI-powered chatbot** that leverages **Retrieval-Augmented Generation (RAG)** to provide contextual responses with memory retention across conversations.
 Unlike standard chatbots, this implementation dynamically **remembers chat history**, **retrieves relevant information from uploaded PDFs**, and uses **state-of-the-art open-source models** for natural language understanding and response generation.